Sarah Sanders Must Be ‘Shunned’ For Not Doing Her Job Properly, Conservative Writer Says

-White House press secretary Sarah Huckabee Sanders must be shunned from her next job, argued conservative Washington Post columnist Jennifer Rubin, according to the Hill.
+White House press secretary Sarah Huckabee Sanders must be shunned from her next job, argued conservative Washington Post columnist Jennifer Rubin, according to The Hill.

-Rubin criticized Sanders for being too obsessed about the personal attacks leveled against her instead of redressing Donald Trump’s repeated characterization of the free press as “enemy of the people.”
+Rubin criticized Sanders for being too obsessed about the personal attacks leveled against her instead of redressing Donald Trump’s repeated characterization of the free press as the “enemy of the people.”

 Appearing on MSNBC’s AM Joy, Rubin told host Joy Reid that Sanders must be deemed unemployable after lying so much throughout the length of her tenure as White House press secretary.